nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### Administration for Community Living Public Access Plan Update
 HHS ACL updated its [public access plan](https://acl.gov/sites/default/files/about-acl/2017-12/ACLPublicAcccessPlan.pdf) to establish a mechanism for compliance with public access policy, make research and data more readily available to the public, and increase the use of ACL research results.

+### DOT launches new portal
+DOT’s National Transportation Library (NTL) launches its new Repository & Open Science Access Portal ([ROSA P](https://rosap.ntl.bts.gov/)) to make DOT research easier to find and to honor Rosa Parks, and the role of the Civil Rights Movement in making public transportation more equitable.

 ## 2018
 ### The OPEN Government Data Act
 Title II of Public Law 115-435, [Foundations for Evidence-Based Policymaking Act of 2018](https://www.govinfo.gov/content/pkg/PLAW-115publ435/pdf/PLAW-115publ435.pdf) requires for Federal agencies to publish their data online, and as open data.